 Install a High-Performance Caching Plugin

-WordPress pages are dynamic that means every time a page is requested by a user an HTML page is generated on the fly.
-This step involves connecting to the database, retrieving data from the database and generating an HTML page by applying CSS and JS.
+WordPress pages are dynamic which means every time a page is requested by a user an HTML page is generated on the fly.
+This step involves connecting to the database, retrieving data from the database, and generating an HTML page by applying CSS and JS.
 When you have a lot of traffic to your site, building a page for every request will slow down your site considerably.
 Therefore instead of repeating the steps every time to generate pages, a caching plugin can save a copy of generated HTML in a temporary file.
 The subsequent request for the page is served from the temporary file without repeating the steps to generate HTML pages all the time.

-To install WP fastest cache, login to the WordPress admin panel and click Plugins->Add New from the left sidebar and type the word ‘WP Fastest cache’ in the search box situated in the right top.
+To install WP fastest cache, login to the WordPress admin panel and click Plugins->Add New from the left sidebar and type the word ‘WP Fastest cache’ in the search box situated at the right top.
 Finally hit the button ‘Install Now’ from the very first result.

 Once the installation is over, activate the plugin by clicking the ‘Activate’ button.

 The WP fastest cache menu will be visible in the left sidebar.
 Click it to start configuring the plugin.
 To start configuring WP Fastest Cache Options, you first need to enable the cache system by ticking it.
-There are a lot of other options available that you can choose according to your requirements.
+There are a lot of other options available that you can choose from according to your requirements.

 The preload options will compile all of the PHP code with database calls into a static HTML file for faster delivery.
 Don’t turn it for all the contents but only turn on the items that are visited most often.